resolutionathens/facilitron-news/content/support/administrator-support.md

       I’m a school employee trying to make a reservation request but I can’t request during school hours.
 Why?
   - answer: >-
+      Logged in users at facilitron.com will see Accounts & Dashboard in the menu.
+In the drop down menu for Accounts & Dashboard will be links to the Dashboard and other areas of the administrative back end.
+    question: >-
+      I’m logged in to Facilitron.
+How do I get to the administrative dashboard?
+  - answer: >-
       To access your school account, select “Other Organizations” on the left side of the Dashboard and choose your school.
 The school name will appear at the top of your Dashboard.
 If your school isn’t in the list, then you